phamd0916/portfolio/README.md

 ## **👨‍💻 About Me**

-I'm a Software Engineer with a passion for solving complex problems and building innovative software solutions.
+I'm a recent college graduate with a passion for solving complex problems and building innovative software solutions.
 I’m excited to contribute to tech advancements, particularly in supply chain optimization.
 ---